Testing new coffee beans? I reach for a pour-over coffee dripper.

 That said, the hype around coffee drippers does get on my nerves a bit.
 Some influencers act as if they invented the pour-over principle themselves and try telling you there aren’t any alternatives.
 So, if you love coffee, you should always drink it black from a pour-over dripper?

-What absolute crap.
+What a load of balderdash.
 The main thing is that you learn how to perfect your brew from a coffee maker and can prepare it without much fuss.
 I’ve therefore refreshed this guide and added some new tips and equipment to help you do this.

 Table of Contents